The 5 best places to live in Spain in 2023

 5. Alicante

-Whether you live next door to Gaudi's finest in Barcelona or enjoy the sea breeze in Málaga, there's one thing you won't have to compromise on in any of the 5 best places to live in Spain: quality of life.
+Whether you live next door to Gaudi's finest in Barcelona or enjoy the sea breeze in Málaga, there's one thing you won't have to compromise on in any of the 5 best cities to live in Spain: quality of life.

 All set to choose your future home?
 Let’s get started!

-Urban jungle meets sandy beach: it won't need a more convincing argument to see why Barcelona takes the top spot as the best city in Spain ahead of Madrid.
+Urban jungle meets sandy beach: it won't need a more convincing argument to see why Barcelona takes the top spot as the best city to live in Spain.
+Barcelona offers gorgeous weather, delicious Catalan cuisine, plenty of art museums, a buzzing nightlife, outdoor spaces for workouts, and a thriving expat community.
+This is why thousands of expats decide to explore homes for rent in Barcelona each year.

 The Catalan city strikes the balance between a high quality of life with a seaside view.

+With its popularity as an expat destination, Barcelona is emerging as one of the top 3 most expensive cities in Spain.
 Compared to other Spanish cities, the cost of living in Barcelona is fairly high.
-Although food prices tend to be lower, you’ll be shelling out most of your money on rent.
+Although food prices tend to be lower, you’ll spend most of your money on rent.

 According to the HousingAnywhere Rent Index, rental prices have risen sharply in recent years.